 If you are using the Mac, you may be able to resolve an error 3004 by quitting iTunes and using the following command at the command line: dscacheuti -flush cache

 the device could not be restored.
 Then an internal error occurred: This indicates a network-connectivity or traffic issue.
 If you see this error, wait for an hour or more and try again.

 This indicates the network-connectivity or traffic issue.
 If you see this error, then wait an hour or more and try again.

 If it is unresolved, open access to the following VeriSign servers:

-Try to Access these servers may be blocked by security software, content filtering software, a misconfigured router, or anti-spyware software.
+Try to Access these servers may be blocked by the security software, content filtering software, a misconfigured router, or anti-spyware software.
 For the iTunes for Windows, follow the iTunes for Windows: Troubleshooting security software issues.

 Error 9808 (or -9808):

-Follow the various steps in iTunes Store: Unknown alert error message when connecting to resolve the issue.
+Follow the various steps in the iTunes Store: Unknown alert error message when connecting to resolve the issue.
 If those are the steps do not resolve the issue, or if the settings revert to their original values after the restart, then follow iTunes for Windows: Troubleshooting security software issues.